-- 1. I shall respect and maintain the confidentiality of all discussions, deliberations, Students records and any other information generated in connection with individual students and/or peer review activities. - 2.
-It is my legal and ethical responsibility to protect the privacy, confidentiality and security of all students' records, proprietary information and other confidential information relating to UCLA Health and its affiliates, including business, employment and personal information relating to our students, members, employees and guest lecturers - 3.
-I shall only access or disseminate students' information in the performance of my assigned duties and where required by or permitted by law, and in a manner which is consistent with officially adopted policies of the Office of Outreach and Pipeline Programs, or where no officially adopted policy exists, only with the express approval of the Program Coordinator(s).
-I shall make no voluntary disclosure of any discussion, deliberations, student records or any other identifiable information, except to persons authorized to receive it in the conduct of the Office of Outreach and Pipeline Programs. - 4.
-I agree to discuss confidential information only in the work place and only for job related purposes and to not discuss such information outside of the work place or within hearing of other people who do not have a need to know about the information. - 5.
+- 1. I shall respect and maintain the confidentiality of all discussions, deliberations, scholar records and any other information generated in connection with individual scholars and/or peer review activities. - 2.
+It is my legal and ethical responsibility to protect the privacy, confidentiality and security of all scholar records, proprietary information and other confidential information relating to UCLA Health and its affiliates, including business, employment and personal information relating to our scholars, members, employees and lecturers. - 3.
+I shall only access or disseminate scholar information in the performance of my assigned duties and where required by or permitted by law, and in a manner which is consistent with officially adopted policies of the Office of Outreach and Pathway Programs, or where no officially adopted policy exists, only with the express approval of the Outreach and Pathway Programs Staff.
+I shall make no voluntary disclosure of any discussion, deliberations, student records or any other identifiable information, except to persons authorized to receive it in the conduct of the Office of Outreach and Pathway Programs. - 4.
+I agree to discuss confidential information only in the workplace and only for job related purposes and to not discuss such information outside of the workplace or within hearing of other people who do not have a need to know about the information. - 5.
 My obligation to safeguard any PREP participant's confidentiality continues after the summer programming of PREP at David Geffen School of Medicine at UCLA.